 These help with vibration that might bleed through and isolate the noise to just the speakers, resulting in a better mix quality.

 General Music Gift Ideas

-Another great idea is to give them a portable speaker.
+High-end speakers don't have to come in large packages.
+Another great idea to consider is to give them a portable bluetooth speaker.
 Trent gave me this one and I absolutely love it!

 Earbuds - price varies